The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

-This is a sample Declaration / Statement of Need that individuals might submit to support their request for CAM re-parole.
-The government does not require evidence in a particular format, but one way to provide this evidence is using a cover letter and a statement about your personal situation.
+This is a sample Declaration / Statement of Need that individuals may submit to support their request for CAM re-parole.
+The government does not require evidence in a particular format, but does require some evidence of needing re-parole, which can be a written statement by the applicant or by someone on behalf of the applicant.
+One way to provide this evidence is using a cover letter and a statement about your personal situation.
 IRAP created a sample statement to assist you.
-Spanish translation here as a guide—but your letter must be in English.
+Spanish translation is here as a guide—but your submitted letter must be in English.

 [Make sure to write in large text "CAM RE-PAROLE" on top of the statement.]

 In Support of His/Her/Their Application(s) for Re-Parole Under the